Back

 WHY IT MATTERED

-Audio was the most overlooked content type in early concept testing.
-Marketers requested it for two reasons: shareability (podcast-style clips, testimonial highlights, social audio for Instagram and TikTok) and accessibility (a second surface for the same content).
-Without an audio module, BuddyHQ would have left an entire category of distribution on the table.
+Audio was the most overlooked format in early concept testing, but marketers requested it for two reasons: shareability (podcast clips, social audio) and accessibility (a second surface for the same content).

 HOW I SOLVED IT

-Designed a dual-input system: audio can be extracted from video (pulling spoken moments from testimonials and webinars) or generated from text (TTS with brand voice calibration).
-One waveform editor, one transcript, one export flow regardless of source.
-Speaker-labeled transcripts, trim points, multiple variant browsing, and brand audio styling (intro/outro) all live in the same panel.
+A dual-input system: audio extracted from video, or generated from text with brand voice calibration.
+One waveform editor, one transcript, one export regardless of source.
+Speaker-labeled transcripts, trim points, and brand audio styling (intro/outro) all in one panel.

 STRATEGIC VALUE

-Audio Bites became cross-module infrastructure, not a standalone format.
-The same generated bites feed back into the Video Snippets module as background scores closing a loop other tools never close.
+Audio Bites became cross-module infrastructure.
+The same generated bites feed back into Video Snippets as background scores closing a loop other tools never close.
 One generation pass produces a podcast clip, a social audio post, a video soundtrack, and an accessible audio version of a blog.
-That's compounding value from a single input.

 Core Feature #5